offmann/everyday-subreddit-top-posts/README.md

 docker run -e REDDIT_CLIENT_ID=<your client ID> -e REDDIT_CLIENT_SECRET=<your client secret> -e REDDIT_USERNAME=<your Reddit username> -e REDDIT_PASSWORD=<your Reddit password> -v /path/to/export/directory:/app/export <image_name>
 ```

+Replace <your client ID>, <your client secret>, <your Reddit username>, and <your Reddit password> with your actual Reddit authentication credentials.
+Replace /path/to/export/directory with the path to the directory on your local machine where you want to export the CSV files.
+Replace <image_name> with the name you chose in step 3.

+The script will be executed every day according to the Airflow scheduler.
+The CSV files will be exported to the /path/to/export/directory directory on your local machine.

+ Make sure to include any additional setup or configuration steps that may be necessary, such as setting up the Airflow scheduler or installing any required Python packages

 ### Customizing the Pipeline
 If you want to customize the pipeline to scrape a different subreddit or change the schedule interval, follow these steps: